liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/02-understanding-staged-models.markdown

 `service.xml` file and set the `uuid` attribute to `true`.
 Then you run Service Builder, which generates the required code for your new staged models.

-Implementing the necessary staged model logic manually should be done if you **don't** want to extend your model with special attributes only required to generate Staging logic (i.e., not needed by your business logic).
+Implementing the necessary staged model logic *manually* should be done if you **don't** want to extend your model with special attributes only required to generate Staging logic (i.e., not needed by your business logic).
 In this case, you should adapt your business logic to meet the Staging framework's needs.
+You'll learn more about this later.

-To aid in your understanding of staged models, you'll explore the interfaces involved.
+To aid in your understanding of staged models, you'll explore the provided interfaces.

 ## Staged Model Interfaces